Find providers

 Cognitive Behavioral Therapy (CBT)

 Cognitive Behavioral Therapy, or CBT, is a type of talk therapy that can help with the challenges presented by ADHD.
 Originally a treatment for mood disorders, CBT is based on the recognition that cognitions can lead to emotional difficulties.
-The aim of CBT is to change irrational thought patterns that prevent individuals from staying on task or getting things done.
-Adults with ADHD often encounter frustration setbacks more frequently than others, whether it be on the job, in social interactions, or in everyday organization.
+The aim is to change irrational thought patterns that prevent individuals from staying on task or getting things done.
+Adults with ADHD often encounter frustration setbacks more frequently than others – whether it be on the job, in social interactions, or in everyday organization.
 This leads to self-criticism and pessimism.
 Learning to recognize these thoughts as distorted or untrue and changing harmful patterns is a huge part of what CBT helps achieve.

 Dialectical Behavioral Therapy (DBT)

 Dialectical Behavioral Therapy (DBT) is a type of Cognitive Behavioral Therapy.
-DBT is dialectical because it incorporates two opposed approaches to therapy: the ideas of acceptance and change.
+It is dialectical because it incorporates two opposed approaches to therapy: the ideas of acceptance and change.
 Unlike other forms of cognitive behavioral therapy, DBT emphasizes recognizing harmful patterns of thinking and behavior and ultimately finding ways to adjust them.

 ADHD Coaching